 This 2.1 system connects to your PC via a simple 3.5mm connection and delivers an impressive, loud and rich sound that we thoroughly enjoyed.

-Another highlight is the dual-connectively with Harman True Stream wireless technology providing an easy Bluetooth connection from other devices.
+Another highlight is the dual-connectively with Harman True Stream wireless technology providing an easy Bluetooth connection to other devices.
 This means you can, for example, easily connect your phone to the speakers at the same time and get audio from both as well.
 Playing Spotify or YouTube on your phone, while gaming on your PC is a breeze.

 Razer Nommo Pro

-A really cool black finish seems to absorb surrounding light like a black hole.
 A large tweeter juts out at the top of each speaker and appears threatening at a first glance.
 These speakers ooze a high-quality design and they ought to too at this price.